-The Aspirant Program is a two-year post-secondary program that is accredited with an Interim Designated Certificate from the Private Training Institution Branch of the Ministry of Higher Education, Skills and Training.
+The Aspirant program is a two-year post-secondary program that has been approved by the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education and Skills Training.

 The program challenges emerging artists and prepares them for the professional world.
 Dancers will develop their artistic and technical skills in ballet, pointe work, pas de deux, repertoire and all facets related to the profession.
 Students will study classical and contemporary variations as well as Ballet Victoria’s current repertoire.
 They will also have the opportunity to be cast in all of BV’s mainstage productions.

 Aspirants will take daily company classes led by BV’s Artistic Director Paul Destrooper.
 Additionally, students will work one on one with BV’s Principal Dancer and Artistic Director of the Ballet Victoria Conservatory, Andrea Bayne.
 They will participate in company rehearsals as required.

 - Students will spend 2 seasons with BVC (84 weeks)

 - For specific term dates please contact the Ballet Victoria Conservatory Office

 |Term 1||August – November||August – November|